nickcabral/fcrypt/README.md

 This function returns `nil` if successful and an `error` otherwise.
 The encrypted data is deleted upon successful restoration of the decrypted file.

-## Test Execution
+## Test and Benchmark Execution
-*NOTE: tests must be run with sudo until I figure out the golang file permission issue I'm stuck on* `sudo go test github.com/nickcabral/fcrypt`
+`sudo go test github.com/nickcabral/fcrypt -bench=.`

 ## Known Issues
 - Duplicate file names are not allowed; need to add a UID-system for naming the encrypted data
 - A mechanism for backing up keys is needed so that a corrupted private key doesn't result in data loss
 - Could be smarter about handling really large files to speed things up.
-- Need to use a secure deletion alg.
+- Need to change to a secure deletion alg.